 If a cooler is well-maintained, restaurants can expect a lifespan of 10-12 years.
 If maintenance becomes an afterthought, that cooler lifespan is cut to 4-5 years.
-The holidays add additional stress, so it's important to consider replacements and/or more thorough maintenance checks if your equipment is nearing the end of its expected life before the big season.
+It's important to consider replacements and/or more thorough maintenance checks if your equipment is nearing the end of its expected life before the big season.

 For some restaurateurs, chancing a slightly longer lifespan for their cooler with occasional emergency maintenance seemingly outweighs the benefits of scheduled maintenance.
 On the other hand, regularly scheduled maintenance can reduce the need for one-off emergency maintenance jobs by 70 percent, which saves restaurants the inevitably higher long-term costs of an exclusive reliance on emergency services.